Alabama woman attacked by pack of dogs dies after months in hospital - NewsBreak

 FRANKLIN COUNTY (WHNT) — A Franklin County woman has died at the hospital after being attacked by several dogs in April.

-Michelle Sheeks was on an early morning walk near her home on April 28 when her husband said she was attacked by a pack of dogs.Alabama Power announces rising rates.
-How much more should customers expect to pay?
+Michelle Sheeks was on an early morning walk near her home on April 28 when her husband said she was attacked by a pack of dogs.Are abortion bans affecting where students will go to college?

 “Unfortunately she never got the chance to leave that hospital,” Michelle’s husband, Wesley told News 19.